ccdschool/fsharpdaybyday/week04/day16/README.md

 ]
 ```

 This feat is accomplished by _List.concat_.
-It takes a list of list and appends all elements of all lists into a new list.
+It takes a list of lists and appends all elements of all lists into a new list.

 ***

 Although developing logic test-first is of less importance with F# and its REPL environment and small functions and strict typing it's a good thing to have a regression test suite for your code.
-As you saw that's as easily done with F# as it is with C#.
+As you see that's as easily done with F# as it is with C#.
 Or even easier.

 ### Read more
 Function composition